Digital storytelling: Uses in business

 Project SomePitching is a crowdsourced online competition for new business ideas and early stage startups to provide feedback on their product and business ideas.
 The freeform explanation could be a website, a short pitching video or an animation (max.
-90 seconds), a slideset (max.
+90 seconds), a slide set (max.
 5 pages with font size 20+), or any other material (or combination of materials) that was short and clear for anyone to evaluate.

 SomePitching used the Innopinion platform to manage the idea rating process and the selection of winners based on the ratings from both the public and professional jury.

 The intent of this competition wasn't to present the best Big Idea of the product, service, or solution only, but also to find the way, how to interpret it by Digital Story the best way from visual and narrative point of view.
 Because in the public jury phase, the evaluations was based on the following categories (with percent of the final score):